Chachmei Lublin Yeshiva Synagogue: History

+Since World War II

 After the war, the building of the yeshiva was taken over by the Medical University of Lublin.
 The room of the synagogue was redecorated and adjusted to needs of the university.
 The colouring of walls and columns was changed, and the windows located on the Eastern wall were bricked up.

 In late 2003, the building was returned to the Jewish Community of Warsaw, which decided to redecorate and reconstruct the synagogue.
 The restoration commenced in May 2005, following the university's departure from the structure.
 A rotten ceiling over the prayer room was replaced, and a new parquet floor was laid.
 Relying in part on pre-War photographs, the original colouring of columns and the windows on the Eastern wall were recreated.
 Also, the bimah and steps to Ark, which were surrounded by a balustrade, were restored.

 However, the Ark could not be recreated at the time.
 In its place, a wardrobe and 2 m high chandelier with 16 lights was installed.
 In the second half of 2007, the kehilla ordered the missing elements of the interior.

 Renewed opening

-Official opening of the synagogue took place on February 11, 2007.
+Official re-opening of the synagogue took place on February 11, 2007.
 As the reconstruction of the interior of the synagogue was funded entirely by the Polish-Jewish Community, it was the first such ceremony in the post-War Poland.